moggieuk/Happy-Hare/doc/gcode_customization.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) _MMU_PRINT_STATE_CHANGED (mmu_software.cfg)
-Happy Hare implements a state machine for state of the print.
-Full details can be found [here](/doc/TODO).
+Happy Hare implements a state machine tracking the prgoress of a print.
+It is difference from the klipper `print_stats` because it is specific to MMU state during a print.
+Full details can be found [here](/https://github.com/moggieuk/Happy-Hare/tree/development?tab=readme-ov-file#13-job-state-transistions-and-print-startend-handlingdoc/TODO).
 Every time a state changes this macro will be called.
-Then new state will be passed with the (new) `STATE` and `OLD_STATE` parameters but these can also be read with the printer variable `printer.mmu.print_state`
+Then new state will be passed with the `STATE` parameter and the previous state as `OLD_STATE`.
+The state can also be read with the printer variable `printer.mmu.print_state`

 Possible state strings are: